sprucelabsai/spruce-documentation/src/pages/concepts/views/crud.md

 ### Installing dependencies

-Because the `CRUD` functionality is by the [@sprucelabs/spruce-crud-utils](https://www.npmjs.com/package/@sprucelabs/spruce-crud-utils) module, let's start by adding it to our project.
+Because the `CRUD` `Views` and `assertions` are provided by the [@sprucelabs/spruce-crud-utils](https://www.npmjs.com/package/@sprucelabs/spruce-crud-utils) module, let's start by adding it to our project.

 ```bash